 d.
-For monolithic slabs, insulation shall be applied from the inspection gap downward to the bottom of the footing or a maximum of 18 inches below grade whichever is less.
+For monolithic slabs, insulation shall be applied from the inspection gap downward to the bottom of the footing.
 For floating slabs, insulation shall extend to the bottom of the foundation wall or 24 inches, whichever is less.
-(See Appendix O) R-5 shall be added to the required slab edge R-values for heated slabs. e.-R. -19 fiberglass batts compressed and installed in a nominal 2 × 6 framing cavity is deemed to comply.
+(See Appendix O) R-5 shall be added to the required slab edge R-values for heated slabs.

+e.-R -19 fiberglass batts compressed and installed in a nominal 2×6 framing cavity is deemed to comply.
 Fiberglass batts rated R-19 or higher compressed and installed in a 2x4 wall is not deemed to comply.